Imposition of Income Tax

 B. The 60 days rule

-1. Does not stay in any other country, for one or more periods exceeding in aggregate 183 days;
+Does not stay in any other country for one or more periods exceeding in aggregate 183 days;

-4. Maintains a permanent home in Cyprus either owned or rented;
+Maintains a permanent home in Cyprus, either owned or rented;

-If during the year the business, employment or holding of an office is terminated, then the individual shall not be treated as a Cyprus tax resident for that tax year.
+If the business, employment or holding of an office is terminated during the year, then the individual shall not be treated as a Cyprus tax resident for that tax year.

 To calculate the days of presence in Cyprus

-2. The day of departure from Cyprus is deemed to be a day outside of the Republic
+The day of departure from Cyprus is considered to be a day outside of the Republic

 Definition Of Non-Domiciled Persons